benbalter/dc-wifi-social/readme.md

 ## How to contribute

 1. Fork the project
-2. Add or edit a location by following the existing format (hint, it's geoJSON)
+2. Add or edit a location by editing and following the format in `bars.geojson` (hint, it's geoJSON)
-3. Verify your geojson is valid by pasting it into http://geojsonlint.com/ or running `script/cibuild`
-4. Submit a pull request
+3. Submit a pull request

+## Validating the geoJSON

+When you submit a pull request, it will automatically check to ensure your geoJSON is valid.

+If you'd like to check yourself, you can run `./script/cibuild` locally, or pasting the contents of `bars.geojson` into http://geojsonlint.com.

 ## How to find the lat/long of a location